 - The abstract title should adequately convey the content of the abstract and must not contain product trade names.
 Product trade names must also not be included in the body of the abstract.

-- If it is essential to the content of an abstract to mention a product trade name, discuss that product by its generic name followed by an asterisk or other appropriate mark (*, †, °), then list the trade name in the appropriate box BELOW the abstract box.
+- If it is essential to the content of an abstract to mention a product trade name, discuss that product by its generic name followed by an asterisk or other appropriate mark (*, †, °), then list the trade name at the end of the abstract.
 For example:

 Sample title: Bilayered Skin Substitute* and the Management of a Diabetic Foot Ulcer